fortran-lang/webpage/source/learn/rosetta_stone.md

 In Python, `break` is used to stop the execution of the innermost loop.
 In Fortran, this is accomplished by the `exit` statement.
-For named loops, it is possible to speficy which loop is affected by appending its name to the `exit` statement.
+For named loops, it is possible to specify which loop is affected by appending its name to the `exit` statement.
 Else, the innermost loop is interrupted.

 Python's `exit()` interrupts the execution of program or of an interactive session.

-::::::{grid} 1 1 2 2
+::::::{grid} 1 1 1 1
 :gutter: 1

 :::::{grid-item}